-Will you wait for a longer time to load a webpage while surfing the internet?
+Will you wait longer to load a webpage while surfing the internet?

 If you have ever tried to open a website that takes too long to load, you know how frustrating it can be, and the same with all other people.

-So if you’re a blog/website owner, there’s ONE most essential thing you need to always consider – website speed.
+So if you’re a blog/website owner, there’s ONE essential thing you always need to consider – website speed.

 Page speed is very important for the users to experience a smooth and efficient browsing experience.
 If your page takes too long to load, users will get frustrated and leave your site.